SalehTZ/my-website/content/posts/bandit/bandit_0_1/index.en.md

 Enter the password you found, and *voilà!* You're logged into `bandit1`.
 You've officially ascended a level in the hacker game.
 Take a moment.
 Breathe it in.
 You just navigated a remote Linux system!

-## Conclusion: You're Not Just Playing, You're Learning!
+## Conclusion: You're Not Just Playing, You're Learning

 Congratulations, fledgling terminal warrior!
 You've successfully navigated the daunting landscape of SSH and tackled your first two Bandit levels.
 You've learned: